Screening of Little Alien (Kusturica, 2009)

 Nina Kusturica was born in Mostar, Bosnia-Herzegovinia, in 1975 and has lived in Vienna since the beginning of the war in Bosnia‐Herzegovinia in 1992.

-The ICA screening will be followed by a panel discussion between Nina Kusturica and Sue Clayton from Goldsmiths who made 'Calais Children: A Case to Answer' will be in conversation after the screening.
-This event complements the workshop Austria in Transit.
-The screening is also part of Crossings: Stories of Migration, a nationwide programme of films about refugees.
-To book a ticket, please visit the ICA website here.
+The ICA screening was followed by a panel discussion between Nina Kusturica and Sue Clayton from Goldsmiths who made 'Calais Children: A Case to Answer'.
+This conversation can be seen on the ICA's website here.